OraMUC/table-api-generator/README.md

-  p_enable_getter_and_setter    IN BOOLEAN  DEFAULT TRUE,  -- If true, getter and setter methods are created for each column. p_col_prefix_in_method_names  IN BOOLEAN  DEFAULT TRUE,  -- If true, a found unique column prefix is kept otherwise omitted in the getter and setter method names. p_return_row_instead_of_pk    IN BOOLEAN  DEFAULT FALSE, -- If true, the whole row instead of the pk columns is returned on create methods. p_double_quote_names          IN BOOLEAN  DEFAULT TRUE,  -- If true, column names and table names are placed in double quotes. p_default_bulk_limit          IN INTEGER  DEFAULT 1000,  -- The bulk size for the set based methods (create_rows, read_rows, update_rows) p_enable_dml_view             IN BOOLEAN  DEFAULT FALSE, -- If true, a view with an instead of trigger is generated, which simply calls the API methods - can be useful for low code frontends like APEX. p_enable_one_to_one_view      IN BOOLEAN  DEFAULT FALSE, -- If true, a 1:1 view with read only is generated - usefull when you want to separate the tables into an own schema without direct user access. p_api_name                    IN VARCHAR2 DEFAULT NULL,  -- If not null, the given name is used for the API - you can use substitution like #TABLE_NAME_4_20# (treated as substr(4,20)). p_sequence_name               IN VARCHAR2 DEFAULT NULL,  -- If not null, the given name is used for the create_row methods - same substitutions like with API name possible. p_exclude_column_list         IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided comma separated column names are excluded on inserts and updates (virtual columns are implicitly excluded).
+  p_enable_getter_and_setter    IN BOOLEAN  DEFAULT TRUE,  -- If true, getter and setter methods are created for each column. p_col_prefix_in_method_names  IN BOOLEAN  DEFAULT TRUE,  -- If true, a found unique column prefix is kept otherwise omitted in the getter and setter method names. p_return_row_instead_of_pk    IN BOOLEAN  DEFAULT FALSE, -- If true, the whole row instead of the pk columns is returned on create methods. p_double_quote_names          IN BOOLEAN  DEFAULT TRUE,  -- If true, object names (owner, table, columns) are placed in double quotes. p_default_bulk_limit          IN INTEGER  DEFAULT 1000,  -- The default bulk size for the set based methods (create_rows, read_rows, update_rows) p_enable_dml_view             IN BOOLEAN  DEFAULT FALSE, -- If true, a view with an instead of trigger is generated, which simply calls the API methods - can be useful for low code frontends like APEX. p_enable_one_to_one_view      IN BOOLEAN  DEFAULT FALSE, -- If true, a 1:1 view with read only is generated - useful when you want to separate the tables into an own schema without direct user access. p_api_name                    IN VARCHAR2 DEFAULT NULL,  -- If not null, the given name is used for the API - you can use substitution like #TABLE_NAME_4_20# (treated as substr(4,20)). p_sequence_name               IN VARCHAR2 DEFAULT NULL,  -- If not null, the given name is used for the create_row methods - same substitutions like with API name possible. p_exclude_column_list         IN VARCHAR2 DEFAULT NULL,  -- If not null, the provided comma separated column names are excluded on inserts and updates (virtual columns are implicitly excluded).